-The construction of the Holy Trinity Basilica, which is currently one of the oldest brick buildings in the Chełmno Land, began on July 22, 1251.
+The construction of the church of Holy Trinity began on July 22, 1251.
 Its initiator was the Bishop of Chełmno, Heidenryk, who issued a decree establishing the cathedral of the Chełm diocese.
 The village of Łoza, located on the lake, was chosen as the seat of the bishopric, transformed into the German name Culmensee, from which Polish Chełmża was later made.
 A chapter based on the rule of St. Augustine, changed over time to the Teutonic one, which enabled incorporation of the chapter into the Teutonic Order.

 In 1260, construction had to be so advanced that the blessed Judith was buried in the church, and in 1263 the Teutonic Land Master Helmerich von Rechenberg, killed in the Battle of Lubawa during the Natang invasion on the Chełmno land.
-In 1275, mass was moved to the main altar, which could indicate the completion of construction work in the presbytery.
+In 1275, mass was moved to the main altar, which could indicate the completion of construction work in the chancel.
+In the second half of the thirteenth century, the construction of the church was interrupted by frequent attacks of pagan Prussian tribes, and in 1286 the destruction was done by a fire.
+The chancel was repaired quite quickly, around 1291.

-In the second half of the thirteenth century, the construction of the temple was interrupted by frequent attacks of pagan Prussian tribes.
-In 1286 a fire destroyed the church.
-After a fairly quick repair of the chancel (around 1291), further construction of the nave began.
+At the end of the thirteenth century, the construction of the nave with aisles began.
 It was conducted during the reign of Bishop Henry Schenk in the years 1292-1301 and his successor Herman, former confessor of the Czech king Wenceslaus II, to whom he probably owed his nomination.
 This was probably related to Wenceslaus’ political plans and had anti-Polish political overtones.
 For a change, in 1319, during the dispute of the Archbishop of Riga with the Teutonic Order, the diocese was taken over by Dominican Nicholas, prior of Cracow, and then the Polish provincial superior and confessor of Pope John XXII.
 Entangled in political conflicts, Nicholas probably could not care too much about the construction of the cathedral.

 After the short reign of Bishop Nicholas, further work was carried out from 1323 under the supervision of Bishop Otto, but the original plan was abandoned a bit.
 Perhaps this was due to a long break between the two building phases, or for ideological and political reasons.
 The new nave of the cathedral was implemented in a neutral, local form, which did not bring associations with the patronage of the Teutonic Order.
 After Otto’s death in 1349 as a result of “black death”, his successor bishop James got permission in 1350, during his stay at the papal court in Avignon, to take a loan for construction work at the church.
 The completion of the main Gothic church is dated at the end of the 14th century.

 The cathedral suffered greatly during the invasion of Polish-Lithuanian troops in 1422.
 Its reconstruction was prolonged so long that even the proposal to move the episcopal capital to Chełmno was made.
-However, this project collapsed, and the reconstruction of the cathedral was finally completed in 1692, when an additional floor was erected above the north tower, crowned with a baroque helmet.
+However, this project collapsed, and the reconstruction of the cathedral was finally completed in 1692, when an additional floor was erected above the north tower, crowned with a Baroque helmet.
 In 1821, the cathedral in Chełmża was demoted to the rank of a parish church, and in 1982 it was raised to the rank of a smaller basilica.
 In the years 1883-1884, the southern façade was re-faced, window traceries were replaced, and Gothic polychromes were repainted on the vaults.
 Work continued at the beginning of the 20th century transforming the entrance portals.
 Unfortunately in 1906, the original Gothic western portal was replaced with a neo-Gothic porch.
 In 1950 a fire broke out which destroyed the roofs, part of the vaults of the nave, the tower’s helmet and the chancel arch.
-Reconstruction in the years 1968-1971 restored the church to its former appearance, although the Gothic partition walls forming the long chapter choir were liquidated by cutting off the arms of the transepts.
+Reconstruction in the years 1968-1971 partly restored the church to its former appearance.

-It was probably during this period that the conventual house was also built, which had the form of a three-wing, multi-story building with an internal courtyard surrounded by cloisters.
+Probably at the end of the 13th century also the conventual house was built, which had the form of a three-wing, multi-story building with an internal courtyard surrounded by cloisters.
 These buildings were adjacent to the southern facade of the nave and were connected to the church by the so-called canonical portal.
 Probably at the same time, the construction of the two-tower west facade of the cathedral began.
 In the corners between the buttresses and the side walls of the towers from the north and south, circular stair turrets of unequal height were placed, from which the northern leads to the first and the southern to the second and third floor of the tower.
 On the western side, between the massive towers, an oculus was inserted, enclosed in a quadrangle, with a frieze made of tracery fittings – an element characteristic of Italian architecture of the 12th-14th centuries and early Cistercian buildings.
 Therefore, it is assumed that it was founded on the initiative and during the reign of Bishop Nicholas.